srang/devilFiler/README.md

 The disk is split into Inode-Region and Main-Disk-Region.
 The Inode-Region is large
 	that we can reference enough memory blocks for the max file size for the max number of files.

-*VirtualDisk.java:
-The only thing added to this file is the private rebuild() function which is the
-	alternative to formatStore(). rebuild() attempts to read the file _volumeName and create our object hierarchy from its data.

 /************************
  * Feedback on the lab
  ************************/